-Depending on when you need to ask for academic consideration (during or after the semester); academic consideration is considered by different people (or committees).
-It may take the form of an extended deadline, a deferred privilege, a late drop of a course(s) with or without failure, withdrawal from a semester with or without academic failure, or permission to continue on probationary status.
-The term Academic Consideration is also used for appeals of Academic Status such as requesting Probationary Status after being Required to Withdraw.
+Academic Consideration may take the form of an extended deadline, a deferred privilege, a late drop of a course(s) with or without failure, withdrawal from a semester with or without academic failure, or permission to continue on probationary status.

 Academic consideration is granted when acceptable medical, psychological or compassionate circumstances affect any portion of the semester work.
 Generally, work commitments will not constitute grounds for academic consideration.